bharathwajan/genericEcom/kubernetes_files/file_description.md

 Used to forward the application port to outside world
 ## postgres-service.yml
 Used to forward the postgres port to outside world
+## app-replica-controller
+Used to control replica in a legacy way
+## app-replica-sets
+Used to control replica in a modern way , the difference between replication controller and sets is specified in docs
+## app-deployments
+Used to create deployment --> which will create replicaSet upon applying